gcorlouer/PhD/writing/plans.md

 * A potential important contribution is exploring how to deal with non stationarity induced by transient increase in neural firing upon stimuli presentation
 * Success in dealing with non stationarities will be evaluated from VAR, state space and non parametric (Wavelets+multitaper) model comparisons.
 We know from previous work that non parametric approach should be able to handle the kind of non stationarity we face.
-Convergence between those models could be a suggestion that VAR and SS models capture significant causal contribution even though they non stationary asumption are violated.
+Convergence between those models could be a suggestion that VAR and SS models capture significant causal contribution even though non stationary asumption are violated.
 * An additional validation of methods would be to test them against virtual brain data
 * Running these methods on other dataset: sleep and freerecall
 * More speculative: compare with deep learning approach